wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 ## Statement

-A statement is a collection of code fragments that specifies the actions to be carried out by a Choreo integration.
+A statement is a collection of code fragments that specifies the actions a Choreo integration will carry out.
 Choreo statements can also be composed of expressions.
 These expressions are written based on the [Ballerina Expression Syntax](#ballerina-expression-syntax).

 Choreo supports the following statements: